JustinReynolds-MM/mattermost-blogs/hiding-channel-header-button.md

 # Adding Refs

-The way we'll be hiding the channel header button is by adding or removing a `hidden` class from button component's wrapper.
-By wrapper we don;'t mean the `span` wrapper we have in out component, but rather the plugin channel header button wrapper Mattermost webapp adds to all all plugin channel header buttons.
+The way we'll be hiding this button is by adding a `hidden` class to the button's wrapper.
+By wrapper, we don't mean the `span` we have in out component, but rather the wrapper Mattermost webapp adds to all plugin channel header buttons.

-To access this wrapper inside out React component we'll add refs to our component and navigate our way above in DOM hierarchy.
+To access this wrapper inside out React component, we'll add refs to it and navigate our way above in DOM hierarchy.

 ## Parent ref placeholder in state

-Add parent ref palceholder in component's state-
+Add parent ref placeholder in component's state-

 ```JSX
 getInitialState = () => {